featurevisor/featurevisor/docs/features.md

 Each environment can have multiple rollout rules.

-Each rule must have a unique `key` value among sibling rules, and this is needed to maintain consistent bucketing as we increase our rollout percentage for the feature over time.
+Each rule must have a unique `key` value among sibling rules within that environment, and this is needed to maintain consistent bucketing as we increase our rollout percentage for the feature over time.

 ```yml
 # ...